 I agree that good quality houses need to be built, but we also need green spaces for our community wellbeing and for children to play.

-The council plans for house building never factor in the need for adequate car parking spaces or green spaces when new houses are built, one such example are the newly built houses next to The Ship pub.
+The council plans for house building never factor in the need for adequate car parking spaces or green spaces when new houses are built, one such example is the newly built houses next to The Ship pub or the new developments on Campkin Road.

-Our roads are unsafe due to being in a constant state of disrepair with potholes, and antisocial driving and the streets and courts are not safe because of lack of lighting and CCTV.
+Our roads are unsafe for all road users due to being in a constant state of disrepair with potholes, and antisocial driving by car drivers, moped riders, cyclists and scooters and the streets and courts are not safe because of lack of lighting and CCTV or uneven paving slabs.

-There have been accidents on Kings Hedges road due to speeding and many cats are killed by speeding drivers and children are at risk of being hit.
+There have been accidents on Kings Hedges road and other parts of our ward due to speeding and many cats are killed by speeding drivers and children are at risk of being hit.

 Our issues in Kings Hedges go deeper than potholes, litter and fly tipping.
 We are the second most deprived ward in Cambridge where the wealth is so unequally distributed.

-Food bank usage is at an all time high in our ward and there is nowhere for our youth and children to go and have fun and learn new skills.
+Food poverty is at an all time high in our ward and there is nowhere for our youth and children to go and have fun and learn new skills.

-Cambridge is getting significant investment from the government and is tipped to be the next silicone valley.
+Cambridge is getting significant investment from the government and is tipped to be the next Silicon Valley.
 If I am elected, I will make sure that we get money spent on projects in Kings Hedges that will benefit our community.
 I will make sure that Kings Hedges is not left behind.